Luke Cundle: Career

+Wolverhampton Wanderers

-Cundle made his first team debut for Wolverhampton Wanderers, whose academy he had progressed from, on 25 September 2019 as a substitute in a EFL Cup victory against Reading.
+Cundle was born in Warrington and played in the youth teams at Warrington Town where he then played in Burnley's academy before joining Wolverhampton Wanderers in 2014 at the age of 12.
+He made his first team debut for Wolves, on 25 September 2019 as a substitute in a EFL Cup victory against Reading.
 He had been part of the club's pre-season tour of China, where he played in the Premier League Asia Trophy Final victory against Manchester City.
 Cundle made his second senior appearance for Wolves as a second-half substitute in a 4–0 away win over Nottingham Forest in the EFL Cup 2nd round on 24 August 2021.

 Cundle made his third senior appearance for Wolves as a late substitute in a 3–0 victory over Sheffield United at Molineux in the 3rd round of the 2021–22 FA Cup on 9 January 2022.
 On 15 January 2022, he made his Premier League debut, when he appeared as a stoppage time substitute in a 3–1 win over Southampton at Molineux.
 Cundle made his full debut in the Premier League in 2–0 win away to Tottenham Hotspur on 13 February 2022.

+On 29 August 2022, Cundle joined Championship side Swansea City on loan for the 2022–23 season.
+He played 34 times for the Swans scoring twice as they finished in tenth position.
+On 7 August 2023, Cundle joined newly promoted Plymouth Argyle on loan for the 2023–24 season.
+After scoring five goals in 27 appearances for Argyle, Cundle was recalled by Wolves and loaned out to Stoke City for the remainder of the 2023–24 season linking back up with Steven Schumacher who had left Plymouth for Stoke.
+Cundle came off the bench to score in a 1–1 draw against relegation rivals Sheffield Wednesday on 13 April 2024.

+Millwall

+On 31 January 2025, Cundle signed for Championship side Millwall on a long-term contract for an undisclosed fee, believed to be just over £1million.
+He made his debut the following day, scoring the winner in a 2–1 victory over Queens Park Rangers.